-Overgrown vegetation near transmission or distribution power lines and equipment can pose safety hazards and lead to power outages.
-To minimize power interruptions resulting from overgrowth, Duke Energy Progress uses an environmentally responsible vegetation management program to control the natural plant growth within power line rights of way.
+Overgrown vegetation near power lines and equipment can pose safety hazards and lead to power outages.
+To minimize power interruptions resulting from overgrowth, Duke Energy uses an environmentally responsible vegetation management program to control the natural plant growth within power line rights of way.
 A critical part of this program is herbicide application.

 Herbicide use is a standard practice used by electric utilities and others, including agricultural and landscape management companies, state departments of transportation, railroads, forest services, the military, municipalities, golf courses, airports, schools and universities, and property owners.

-Duke Energy Progress uses federally and state-registered land and aquatic herbicides in accordance with product labels to control re-growth of woody vegetation and brush in transmission and distribution rights of way that have been recently mowed or hand-cut.
+In Florida, Duke Energy uses federally and state-registered land and aquatic herbicides in accordance with product labels to control re-growth of woody vegetation and brush in the rights of way that have been recently mowed.
 We have easements that allow us to manage vegetation along and within our rights of way.
-All herbicide use is conducted in compliance with local, state and federal regulations.

 Our chemical herbicide applications: